square-computersetup/square-computersetup.github.io/_pages/mac.md

   overlay_color: "#333"
 ---

-Let's get your Macbook setup!
+Let's get your MacBook set up!

 Press the __power__ button at the top-right corner of the keyboard: